Proven-Paradox/shaper-system/Handbook.md

 Cost: 2 MP
 Damage: x1
 Effect: If this Spell scores a [Solid Hit](#solid-hit) and the target is not otherwise restrained, you move them one Zone.
-Scaling: At Hero Tier 2, you may increase the cost of this Ability by 7 MP to increase its damage multiplier by 1.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 7 MP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: This can represent telekinetically picking a target up and throwing them a short distance, a wave of psychic energy that knocks the target stumbling backwards, utilizing a gravity gun, whipping up a powerful burst of wind with one’s wings, and similar displacement attacks.

 #### Kinetic Pummeling